-Schedule your rhinoplasty consultation today by calling Philadelphia plastic surgeon Dr. David Bottger at 610-355-1929.
-He will help you find the ideal shape for nose to fit harmoniously with the rest of your features.
+Schedule your rhinoplasty consultation today by contacting Philadelphia plastic surgeon David Bottger, MD.
+He can speak with you about your concerns and help you attain the ideal nose shape to fit harmoniously with the rest of your features.

-If you are unhappy with the shape of your nose, you are likely a candidate for rhinoplasty.
-Rhinoplasty can help correct the following:
+If you are unhappy with the shape of your nose, you may be a candidate for rhinoplasty.
+Rhinoplasty can be very successful for individuals who wish to correct one or more of the following:

 - Bulbous, thick or wide nasal tip

 - Large dorsal hump